psthomas/psthomas.github.io/_posts/2018-08-15-network-model.md

 2. The goals of the system.
 1. The mindset or paradigm out of which the system — its goals, power structure, rules, its culture — arises.

-Many of the best options in the network above score pretty well on this list.
-For example, influencing global catastrophic risk (GCR) policy is so effective because it increases concern about GCRs within academia and government.
-So it's influential through a combination of step 2 (changing the goals of the system) and step 1 (changing the mindset that the system arises from).
+What this list doesn't consider is that it's more difficult to intervene at higher levels -- influencing goals, mindsets and power distributions seems difficult.
+But many of the best options in the network above score well on this list.
+For example, global catastrophic risk (GCR) strategy is so effective because it increases concern about GCRs within academia and government.
+So it's influential through a combination of step #2 (changing the goals of the system) and step #1 (changing the mindset that the system arises from).

 ## Conclusion